esperanca/personal_website/src/posts/weeknotes-38.md

 Later on that week I had the opportunity to meet 3/4 of my team for a beer.
 Such a great time.
 We talked about many things: food, language, annoying football fans.
 It felt like creating a good memory.

-I am now more open to get out and meet people in real life.
+I am now more open to getting out and meeting people in real life.
 Some friends are still not ready, which I understand completely.
 But I've met Rahel Bailie, Gabi Stripoli, Emily Sappington, Mariana Menezes and Daniel Burka recently.
 Social distancing and some awkward moments could not diminish the pleasure of catching up with friends.

 ## Holidays at Pepys Street